tdspriet/imagin3d/README.md

 # Imagin3D

-Imagin3D is an AI-powered moodboard platform that generates 3D models based on user prompts.
-Users can create visual moodboards and use them as inspiration to generate custom 3D assets through generative AI.
+Imagin3D is a moodboard platform that enables users to generate 3D models from visual inspiration.
+Users compose moodboards and the system uses generative AI to produce corresponding 3D assets.

 ## Installation